 Few movies come along that are as incredibly stupid as Dreamcatcher.
 I cant exactly recommend it for this quality.
 They are playing that Matrix cartoon after it (my theater showed it before the film started).
 It looks like a video game and features a woman doing flips and sword fighting in a thong, because, quite simply, thats what women do in these things.
 It’s not really good either.

 Nate’s Grade: D

-Posted on March 21, 2003, in 2003 Movies and tagged aliens, bad movies, damien lewis, drama, horror, jason lee, lawrence kasdan, morgan freeman, sci-fi, stephen king, thomas jane, timothy olyphant, tom sozemore.
+Posted on March 21, 2003, in 2003 Movies and tagged aliens, damien lewis, drama, horror, jason lee, lawrence kasdan, morgan freeman, sci-fi, stephen king, thomas jane, timothy olyphant, tom sozemore.
 Bookmark the permalink.
 Leave a comment.